zkemail/zk-email-verify/docs/README.md

 ### RSA Public Key Tampering

 It is theoretically possible for a malicious signer to generate an invalid RSA keypair.
-In particular, the proper RSA keypair generation algorithms guarantee that an RSA public key (modulus n, exponent e) satisfies:
+In particular, proper RSA keypair generation algorithms guarantee that an RSA public key (modulus n, exponent e) satisfies:
 1. n = p * q is semiprime
 2. e is relatively prime to p-1 and q-1

 When these conditions are met, each (`message, public_key`) pairs maps to a unique signature, and nullifiers are unique as well.
 However, if the second condition is violated (i.e., if e is not relatively prime to p-1 and q-1), then the signature is non-unique.
+Thus, it is theoretically possible for malicious users to construct "tampered SSH keypairs" that would allow the user to produce multiple Double Blind Keys corresponding to a single public SSH key.
+This would allow them, e.g., multiple votes in an anonymous group voting system.

 The Double Blind team is working on a tool that allows users to prove that their public key hasn't been tampered with.
 This scheme relies on the fact that a random message is unlikely to be signable by a tampered-with public key.